Project

 Add Set#pick and Set#pop

-Added by adgar (Michael Edgar) almost 13 years ago.
-Updated over 6 years ago.
+Added by adgar (Michael Edgar) over 13 years ago.
+Updated about 7 years ago.

 Status: